dengel29/fyi-v2/src/posts/2021-03-18-making-supercuts-from-youtube-videos.md

 ---
 title: Making Supercuts from Youtube Videos
-date: "2021-03-18"
+date: 2021-03-18
 ---
+## Update

+A little sad to report I made the decision to turn of the server for Supercut due to the ever-changing nature of YouTube's unofficial `get_video_info` API that helps grab captions and the video download info, effectively neuters Supercut.
+See this [Stackoverflow thread](https://stackoverflow.com/questions/67615278/get-video-info-youtube-endpoint-suddenly-returning-404-not-found) for the various iterations of solutions that have over just the past 2 months.
+Lesson learned: Unofficial APIs are not the most solid foundation to build upon!

+\---

-This is a little write-up of my little project [supercut.fun](https://supercut.fun).
+This is a little write-up of my little project supercut.fun (link no longer functional).

 ## Inspiration